codeunion/fundamentals-of-web-development/README.md

 1. Creating a repository on GitHub
 1. Cloning a repository from GitHub
 1. Forking a repository on GitHub
-1. Commiting code and pushing it to a repository on GitHub
+1. Committing code and pushing it to a repository on GitHub

 We expect much of the first week to involve getting students comfortable with git and GitHub.
 If you're looking for more material, we recommend:
 * [Four videos about git](http://git-scm.com/videos) from the creators and maintainers of git